Izardo/pands-problem-sheet/README.md

         print(count)                    # prints the count when the function is called

 readText("moby-dick-task6.txt")         # calls the readText function with the file name input as an argument
 ```

+#### Understanding the code:
+1. This program defines a function called readText(fileName).
+It has one parameter, fileName, where we input the name of the file we want to access.
+2. When the function is called, the program opens the file passed through as a parameter in read-text mode and aliases this as f.
+3. The read() method reads in the text contained in f and assigns it to the variable read.
+4. The count() method is then applied to the read variable to count how many e's appear in the text.
+5. Finally, the function prints out the number of instances the letter e appears in the text.
 #### References:

 [1] "Reading and Writing Files in Python (Guide)."
 James Mertz, 15 Mar.
 2021, realpython.com/read-write-files-python